 Step 1: Start the System Restore wizard

 If you want to launch System Restore and restore your computer to a previous working state, you need to log in as an administrator and open the Control Panel.
-If you need some help with that, read these guides:

 There, go to System and Security and click or tap System.
 In the System window, click or tap the "System protection" link on the left.
 If your user account is not an administrator, at this point, Windows will ask you to enter the administrator password.